videosdk-live/videosdk-docs/docs/guide/standard-live-streaming-api-sdk/features/play-live-stream.md

 slug: play-live-stream
 ---

+# Live Stream - Play Live Stream
-To play back a live stream, use the `downstreamUrl`, which we have created in [Create New Live Stream](/docs/guide/standard-live-streaming/features/create-live-stream).
+To play back a live stream, use the `downstreamUrl`, which we have created in [Create New Live Stream](/docs/guide/standard-live-streaming-api-sdk/features/create-new-live-stream).

 For play livestream you need to set up video player which supports HLS format.